opnsense/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 ..
 Attention::
     If you created a full tunnel for IPv4 only (``0.0.0.0/0`` without ``::/0``), and your roadwarriors are in IPv4+IPv6 dual stack networks, their devices will prefer the link local IPv6 DNS servers provided by SLAAC or DHCPv6 over your IPv4 VPN DNS server.

 **Enable** Unbound and leave the *Network Interfaces* on *All (recommended)*.
 Next go to *Query Forwarding* and input your *Custom forwarding* servers.
-For example your Samba or Windows Active Directory Domain Controllers.
+For example your Samba or Microsoft Active Directory Domain Controllers.

 Unbound listens on port 53 UDP/TCP on all network interfaces of the Opnsense.
-If you followed all steps, access to your LAN is already permitted from the IPsec Network.
+If you followed all prior steps, access to your LAN is already permitted from the IPsec Network.
 You can use the IP addresses of the OPNsense in that network as target for the DNS queries.

 In this example they are: ``192.168.1.1`` and ``2001:db8:1234:1::1``.